Skip to:

 - Measurement of performance, trouble-shooting guidelines, effects of operational practices on energy efficiency.

-- Use of CoolProps to get refrigerant and psychrometric properties and to analysis simple cycles.
+- Use of CoolProps and spreadsheets to get refrigerant and psychrometric properties and to analyse simple cycles. -